 - Freshly chopped coriander/cilantro

-As for the side dish we like it served with simple wholegrain rice and sometimes also make my delicious creamy coleslaw as additional accompaniment which is not at all authentic but we love it!
+As for the side dish we like it served with simple wholegrain rice or quinoa and maybe some green salad.

 You could also use it as a delicious topping for nachos or in quesadillas - both perfect and substantial party snacks with nicely chilled beers!